Pepijn Lijnders: Return to Liverpool

 Lijnders returned to the Liverpool coaching staff on 5 June 2018.
 He was part of the coaching staff that helped Liverpool win their sixth UEFA Champions League on 1 June 2019, their first FIFA Club World Cup on 21 December 2019, and the Premier League title at the end of the 2019–20 season.

 In 2022, Lijnders published his first book, Intensity: Our Identity, an inside account of Liverpool's 2021–22 season.
 Later that year, Lijnders defended himself against suggestions that his book had "exposed" Liverpool's secrets.

 On 26 January 2024, it was announced that, along with Jürgen Klopp, Lijnders would be leaving Liverpool at the end of the season.
 Lijnders was expected to pursue his own managerial career after his departure from Liverpool.

 Red Bull Salzburg

 On 15 May 2024, Lijnders signed a contract as the new Red Bull Salzburg manager.
 Early in the 2024–25 season, Lijnders faced criticism after he demoted Austria's national team goalkeeper Alexander Schlager to the bench, fielding Janis Blaswich on loan from Leipzig.
 Blaswich conceded 12 goals in Salzburg's first three Champions League games.
 On 16 December 2024, it was announced that Salzburg were parting ways with Lijnders after 29 games in charge of the club with Salzburg chasing a 10-point deficit in the Austrian Bundesliga.

 Manchester City

-On 10 June 2025, Lijnders was announced as Pep Guardiola's new assistant coach at Manchester City.
+On 10 June 2025, Lijnders was announced as Pep Guardiola's new assistant manager at Manchester City.
+In May 2026, it was announced he would depart the club alongside Guardiola.

+Germany

+On 24 July 2026, Lijnders was appointed assistant coach of the Germany national team under Jürgen Klopp.